 I quickly responded how any good consultant would respond.
 “OK, I’ll start a blog.”

 That’s great.
 Keep me posted on how it goes.
-By the way, what time do you want to meet next month?
+What time do you want to meet next week?

-One night, as I was enjoying a refreshing adut beverage with some friends, I shared some of my frustrations.
+One night, I was with friends, enjoying some refreshing adult beverages.
+I shared some of my frustrations.

 “This whole blog thing is driving me nuts.”
 I said.
 “Every domain name I come up with using the word ‘plastics’ is already taken.”